DFE-Digital/apply-for-teacher-training/app/views/content/terms_provider.md

 1. ### Designated support

     We will have designated support to answer your queries.
-You can contact us by:
+You can contact us at <becomingateacher@digital.education.gov.uk>.
-    * phone: INSERT TELEPHONE NUMBER
-    * email: <becomingateacher@digital.education.gov.uk>

     Unfortunately, we can’t offer support over the weekend.